schlagert/syslog/README.md

 ```erlang
 error_logger:tty(true).
 ```
-This behaviour can now be configured in the application environment.
+This behaviour can also be configured in the application environment.
 If you don't want `syslog` to mess with your TTY settings use `{disable_tty, false}`.

 The `syslog` application will not touch the standard SASL report handlers